Nandakishore695/HTML-CSS-Javascript/README.md

-# HTML-CSS-Interview Question & Answer
+# HTML Interview Question & Answer

 **1.What is HTML?**
 - HTML stands for Hypertext Markup Language and it also allows us to create website.
 It provides a way to structure content on the web by using tags such as headings, paragraphs, links, images, forms and many more.